100,000 women in poor communities get access to tools, knowledge, skills and/or seed capital to start up or expand their enterprise

 We also organize five campaigns in Peru, Jordan, Nepal, Burundi, Ivory Coast and Sierra Leone with powerful and inspiring role models that raise awareness regarding the barriers they have had to overcome to reach their full potential.
 The role models inspire women of poor communities to realize their dreams for a better future through the establishment of small businesses.

-A global report will be developed advocating for policy changes needed to ensure more women reach their full potential and exercise their rights.
-This report will be offered to key policy makers and influencers on women’s rights and empowerment.
+A global report is developed advocating for policy changes needed to ensure more women reach their full potential and exercise their rights.
+This report is offered to key policy makers and influencers on women’s rights and empowerment at the UN Commission on the Status of Women event in New York, March 2017.